Aflaungos/PortingOneUIROMGuide/README.md

 - Extract super.img from xz file and flash using TWRP or any other custom recovery as image file in `Super` Partition
 ## Done
 - Congratulations!
 You have finished this guide, and should probably have a working OneUI port.
+## [If having SELinux issues] Inside of your device 'vendor' folder
+- Replace the selinux folder with the ported device's selinux folder.

 # Special Thanks
 - Huge thanks to @ShaDisNX255 for his guide.